 Bucks County Parole Violations Lawyer

 Violation of these conditions can result in re-incarceration.
-It is vital that a person adhere to all conditions and regulations of their parole in order to retain their freedom.
+It is vital that a person adheres to all conditions and regulations of their parole in order to retain their freedom.
 If you have been accused of Violating Your Parole you need to retain counsel in order to contest these accusations and avoid incarceration.
 The Law Offices of Greg Prosmushkin, P.C. can help you to prepare a defense and keep your liberty intact.

 How Does Parole Work?